buddywhitman/my-website/README.md

 ## Getting Started

-You can either click `Use this template` button on this repository and clone the repo or directly from your terminal:
+You can either click one of the `Deploy` buttons on this repository or clone the repo directly from your terminal:

 ```bash
 npx degit sozonome/nextarter-chakra <YOUR_APP_NAME>